 - 4 tablespoon low-fat mayonnaise * I use Hellman's ½ the fat

 - 1 teaspoon agave syrup *or use honey as a substitute, but you'll need 2 tsp

 - ¼ teaspoon salt

 - 3-4 cups of milk for soaking/defrosting

-Once fish is fully defrosted (which should only take 1-1.5 hrs) on the counter, prepare the fish, combine the flour, salt, pepper, and paprika in a shallow container.
-Pat the fish dry, then dredge it in the flour mixture.
+- Once fish is fully defrosted (which should only take 1-1.5 hrs) on the counter, prepare the fish: Drain the milk, then pat the fish dry with paper towel (you will need quite a few).

-Meanwhile, soften the corn tortillas, by placing them in the microwave for 5-10 seconds.
+- Meanwhile, soften the taco shells by placing them in the microwave for 5-10 seconds.

-Serve the fish on a platter with the tortillas, slaw, cilantro, avocado, lime, and salsa on the side, letting each diner assemble his or her own tacos.
+- Serve the fish on a platter with the taco shells, slaw, cilantro, avocado, lime, and salsa on the side (or in separate bowls), letting each diner assemble his or her own tacos.